isaacnmm/pestpolicy-hugo2XX/content/posts/best-camera-for-youtube/index.md

 Its body is a full magnesium alloy designed that is fully covered to prevent the entry of moisture and dust.

 Further, this best camera for filming comes has ten buttons that you can customize to your designed functions.
 The Exmor CMOS sensor (12.
 2 MP full-frames) will double the sensor's light sensitivity and employ A/D conversion in cutting noise.
 It comes with a 25-point AF system, Sony's advanced BIONZ X image processor, a 3.
-0 LCD screen (tilting), and a full HD for [XAVC S](https://en.wikipedia. org/wiki/XAVC) recording.
+0 LCD screen (tilting), and a full HD for [XAVC S](https://en.wikipedia.org/wiki/XAVC)recording.

 ##  How to Choose the Best Camera for YouTube